TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Configuration/LocalConfiguration/Index.rst

-Details on the various configuration-options can be found in the install-tool as well as the TYPO3-source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.php`.
+Details on the various configuration-options can be found in the install-tool as well as the TYPO3-source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.yml`.
-The documentation shown in the install-tool is automatically extracted from those values of :file:`DefaultConfigurationDescription.php`.
+The documentation shown in the install-tool is automatically extracted from those values of :file:`DefaultConfigurationDescription.yml`.